SAGE SCRIBE OCCUPIES SEAT IN GREAT HALL

 J.G.
 Taylor Spink Award.
 Credit: Rick Lewis

-fortune to grow up in San Francisco during the time when the Bay Area blossomed into a sports
+the good fortune to grow up in San Francisco during the time when the Bay Area blossomed into a

-Papidas emigrated from Greece’s Andros Island in the mid-20s (at which time he Americanized the
+Andrew Papidas emigrated from Greece’s Andros Island in the mid-20s (at which time he

-family name to Peters).
-One of his first jobs was selling programs in Boston’s Fenway Park.
+Americanized the family name to Peters).
+One of his first jobs was selling programs in Boston’s

-Eventually, he moved to San Francisco, met Nick’s mother, a Greek-American and they settled in
+Fenway Park.
+Eventually, he moved to San Francisco, met Nick’s mother, a Greek-American and they

-Greek Town south of Market Street, a home run away from the future AT&T Park.
-Andrew’s love
+settled in Greek Town south of Market Street, a home run away from the future AT&T Park.

-all sports and frequently attended 49er games at Kezar Stadium, watching his beloved hometown
+Nick loved all sports and frequently attended 49er games at Kezar Stadium, watching his beloved

-team which featured the famous “million dollar” backfield of Tittle, McElhenny, Johnson and
+hometown team which featured the famous “million dollar” backfield of Tittle, McElhenny, Johnson

 Seals Stadium religiously following the hometown nine.